-At Heekin Litigation Group, we routinely advise employers in drafting and litigating non-compete and non-solicitation agreements.
+At Heekin Law, P.A., we routinely advise employers in drafting and litigating non-compete and non-solicitation agreements.
 Non-compete agreements can be a critical tool for employers who want to protect their business interests from their competitors.

 We also advise employers who are interested in hiring a potential employee who is subject to a non-compete agreement with a former employer.
 We are able to evaluate an existing non-compete agreement to determine its enforceability.
 A business that is not careful when hiring a new employee can find itself subject to a claim for tortious interference with a contractual relationship when the business hires an employee who is subject to a non-compete agreement with a prior employer.